-Meantime Romania has bought the CANDU technology and constructed its first NPP, a CANDU 600 MW design.
-Training issue have been considered during early phase of the contract negotiation, so that initial training for Management, Operation, Technical and Maintenance key personnel was provided in Canada.
-That means, around 100 persons were trained in an operational CANDU-600 MW (in Canada) prior to be assigned to any commissioning/operation activities, in order to allow them to fulfill their position responsibilities safely, effectively and efficiently.
+When Romania bought the CANDU technology, the training issue had been considered since the early phase of the contract negotiations.
+The initial training for management, operation, and technical maintenance key personnel was provided in Canada.
+Around 100 persons were trained in an operational CANDU-600 MW in Canada prior to be assigned to any commissioning/operation activities, in order to allow them to fulfill their position responsibilities safely, effectively and efficiently.